-THE-202 Dramatic Literature and Script Analysis
+THE-202 Dramatic Literature and Script Analysis 3.0 Units/3.0 hours LEC

 This course will introduce students to techniques for reading, analyzing and understanding play scripts as literature intended for production.
 Students will read and discuss a variety of significant dramatic texts, with an emphasis on modern American plays.
 Some European and non-Western dramatic texts from various historical periods may also be included.
 Students will develop the ability to critically analyze play scripts, exploring such topics as theme, plot, character, dramatic structure and historical context.
 Careful attention will be given to the analytical and conceptual viewpoints of the actor, director and designer.